Reporting on the living environment

 • loose paving stone

-• broken street lights
+• broken street lighting

 • damage to lampposts or traffic signs

-• unsafe places
+• unsafe areas

 • overdue maintenance of public green spaces, such as weeds

-• downed branches, fallen trees
+• blown-off branches, uprooted trees

-• ruined greenery
+• destroyed greenery

 • litter

-• overflowing waste bins
+• overflowing trash cans

 • dead animals along the road or in the water